Blog

 Just update the openai.apikey in application.propertiesand you are good to try it yourself.

-Continuing from here, you can guess where this is heading if you already saw my voice activation tips for Vaadin.
+Continuing from here, you can guess where this is heading if you have already seen my voice activation tips for Vaadin.

 Sami Ekblad